Have you dreamed of traveling to Peru, a South American country famous for its diverse…

 The city of Salta in northern Argentina has beckoned for years.
 Through the travel grapevine I’d heard it was a must visit city.
 It wasn’t what I expected.

-So is it worth spending 48 hours in Salta?
+Is it worth spending 48 hours in Salta?

 In 48 hours we did a lot of walking.
 I get a better sense of a place if I walk it.
 We walked to the edge of town where tourists don’t normally go.
 But that’s where you see real life happening.